 Scrum masters have to know and be able to apply effective leadership styles to serve agile teams.
-Servant leadership alone is not enough, Scrum masters need to know a variety of leadership styles to support agile teams and help them to deliver value.
+Servant leadership alone is not enough, Scrum masters and tech leads need to know a variety of leadership styles to support agile teams and help them to deliver value.
 This post provides an overview of many effective leadership styles that Scrum masters can use when working in agile teams.

-The Scrum guides states that “the Scrum Master is a servant-leader for the Scrum Team”.
+The Scrum guide states that “the Scrum Master is a servant-leader for the Scrum Team”.
 Scrum masters should help teams to adopt Scrum and improve their way of working, and serve the team by creating an environment where people can work effectively and are protected from outside interference.

 Servant leadership is a style that is often mentioned as the leadership approach that Scrum master can use.
 Mindtools describes it as: